camelstation/email-log/README.md

 - Emails containing commands are processed
 - Entries are written to `entries.json`
 - The static site reads and renders that file

-There is no backend server and no database.

 ---